craftcms/docs/docs/commerce/3.x/order-status-emails.md

 Commerce emails are sent in Craft queue jobs, so sending may be delayed depending on how your queue is configured to run.
 See the [runQueueAutomatically](https://docs.craftcms.com/v3/config/config-settings.html#runqueueautomatically) config setting and notes.
 :::

 By default, Commerce will send messages using Craft’s “System Email Address” and “Sender Name” found in Settings → Email Settings in the control panel.
-If you’d like to override this and provide your own from name/address, navigate to Commerce → System Settings → General Settings and enter your own “Status Email Address” and “From Name”.
+If you’d like to override this and provide your own from name/address, navigate to _Commerce_ → _System Settings_ → _General Settings_ and enter your own “Status Email Address” and “From Name”.

 ## Creating an Email

-To create a new email, navigate to Commerce → System Settings → Emails, and click “New Email”:
+To create a new email, navigate to _Commerce_ → _System Settings_ → _Emails_, and click “New Email”:

 <img src="./assets/new-email-settings.png" width="645" alt="New Email Settings.">